 - For LLCs, Corporations, and Partnerships, EIN is mandatory for tax reporting, opening business bank accounts, and hiring employees.

-Register for State Taxes
+Step 5: Register for Taxes and Permits

 Depending on your location and business type, you may need to register for state-specific taxes such as: